aws-samples/unity-build-server-with-aws-cdk/README.md

 ## Clean Up

+> [!WARNING]
-**Attention!: You can't use and recover Unity licenses assigned to the ENI in the stack by yourself after you delete it.
+> **You can't use and recover Unity licenses assigned to the ENI in the stack by yourself after you delete it.
 You need to contact Unity support for recovery.**

 First, you have to change the removal policy of your ENI.
 You can do this easily by editing [`cdk/bin/unity-build-server.ts`](cdk/bin/unity-build-server.ts) like the below: